conwayjw97/Image-Colourisation-with-Deep-Learning/data/readme.md

 Contains the ShapeSet, Face images, and Imagenette datasets used to evaluate our models.
 Cifar-10 is not included here, as it is downloaded inside the notebooks through the use of dedicated Tensorflow function calls.

-All datasets used in this project respect the respect the appropriate licencing:
+All datasets used in this project respect the appropriate licencing:

 Cifar-10 is an MIT licenced dataset: https://github.com/wichtounet/cifar-10

-Face images was reused from the MIT licenced project: https://github.com/2014mchidamb/DeepColorization/tree/master/face_images
+Face images was reused from the MIT licenced project: https://github.com/2014mchidamb/DeepColorization

 Imagenette is an Apache 2.0 licenced dataset: https://github.com/fastai/imagenette